HassanAamer/COMP10002_Assign2/README.md

 # COMP10002_Assign2
 This is my solution for Assignment 2 of Foundations of Algorithms.

-This assignment consisted of creating a Checkers playing bot that uses minimax decision trees to choose the optimal next move.
+This assignment consisted of creating a Checkers playing bot that uses minimax decision trees (of depth 3) to choose the optimal next move.

 Features:
 - A terminal display for the current board state